Skip to main content

 Mountlake Terrace Recreation Pavilion, Mountlake Terrace

 Kids ages 5 and younger (including crawlers) will find a cozy playhouse, a ball pit and slides to enjoy in the pavilion’s Indoor Playground.
-Bonus points for opening at 7 a.m. for those early-rising toddlers.
+Bonus points for opening at 7 a.m. on weekdays for those early-rising toddlers.

 Altitude Trampoline Park, Marysville

-Bellevue and Eastside indoor playgrounds
+Bellevue and Eastside indoor play gyms

 Elevated Sportz, Bothell